Wh2018/MAGIC/readme.md

 python create_promots_4_LLaMA.py
 ```

-The generated prompts will be save in `prompts_4_LLaMA.json`, `prompts_4_LLaMA_valid.json`, and `prompts_4_LLaMA_test.json` files for training, validation and testing data in ESConv, respectively.
+The generated prompts will be saved in `prompts_4_LLaMA.json`, `prompts_4_LLaMA_valid.json`, and `prompts_4_LLaMA_test.json` files for training, validation and testing data in ESConv, respectively.
 We have released these three files for reproducibility.

-## Step 2: Fine-tuning LLaMA2 for deducible strategy inference
+## Step 2: Fine-tuning LLaMA2 for motivation-driven strategy inference

-Enter our cloned `LLaMA-Factory/` directory from [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory) repository, and follow the following steps to fine-tune LLaMA2 for deducible strategy inference.
+Enter our cloned `LLaMA-Factory/` directory from [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory) repository, and follow the following steps to fine-tune LLaMA2 for motivation-driven strategy inference.

 Place the generated motivation file `prompts_4_LLaMA.json` in the `LLaMA-Factory/data/` directory.